kineticfire-labs/vim-ide/README.md

 8. Wait for the plugins to install.
 Press "enter" to dismiss the error message and "q" to dismiss the installation window.
 9. For Clojure REPL support, see 'Clojure REPL Support' in the [Usage](#usage) section.

-If you encounter problems, then force install by:
+If you encounter problems, first backup then remove directories under ~/.vim/ 'autoload', 'plugged' and try again.
+If that failes, then force install by:
 1. Start vim
    1. vi
 2. Source the new vimrc file